DrozdovDan/Daemon/README.md

 # DAEMON

-Current daemon can be used to periodically execute several commands in the background of a Unix system.
+Current daemon can be used to periodically execute several commands in the background of an Unix system.

 ## Installation